University Administration Building, Rooms 201 & 252

-- The total amount of funds that UTA has received from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students is $10,588,594.
+- The total amount of funds that UTA has received from the Department pursuant to the institution’s Certification and Agreement for Emergency Financial Aid Grants to Students:

 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act are as follows:

-- Students who completed the CARES Act Emergency Grant fund application through the Student Homepage of the MyMav account.
+- Students who completed the CARES Act/HEERF Emergency Grant fund application through the Student Homepage of the MyMav account.

 - Award priority will be given to students with the highest need as demonstrated either through the calculated EFC from the FAFSA or other factors.
 The date eligible students complete the application will also be used in making awards.

-- Standard amounts will be awarded with the goal to assist as many students as possible with a meaningful dollar amount.
-Eligible full time students will receive up to $1,000 per term and students enrolled less than full time will receive up to $500 per term.
+- Standard amounts will be awarded through an automated process with the goal to assist as many students as possible with a meaningful dollar amount.
+Awards may be made for other amounts based on specific needs.

 - Instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants are: